 Windows Explorer and third-party programs report a size of several Gigabyte at the very least, but the count can go up to ten and more Gigabytes depending on the system it is analyzed on.

-WinSXS, the full path is c:\Windows\WinSXS\, contains files that are required for servicing operations such as the installation of updates, service packs or hotfixes.
+WinSXS, the full path is c:\Windows\WinSXS\ if Windows is installed on the c: drive, contains files that are required for servicing operations such as the installation of updates, service packs or hotfixes.